Philadelphia Product Liability Lawyer

 Philadelphia-Product -Liability

 Companies that produce consumer goods have a responsibility to design, manufacture and test their products for safety.
 Negligence at any stage of the production process can result in dangerous product defects that can cause catastrophic injuries or death.
-Some of the most common and serious defects affect vehicles, medication and medical devices.
-However, any item you purchase, from children’s toys to building material, may be defective if the manufacturing company neglects product safety standards and tests.
+Some of the most common and serious defects affect vehicles, medication, and medical devices.
+However, any item you purchase, from children’s toys to building materials, may be defective if the manufacturing company neglects product safety standards and tests.
 If you sustain injuries from a dangerous or defective product, you may be able to pursue compensation for the losses you have suffered.

-At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., we handle a wide range of product liability claims for clients throughout Pennsylvania, New Jersey and nationwide.
-This type of case is often complex, and requires extensive investigations and expert opinions.
+At Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., we handle a wide range of product liability claims for clients throughout Pennsylvania, New Jersey, and nationwide.
+This type of case is often complex and requires extensive investigations and expert opinions.
 Our law firm has sufficient staff and resources to handle these claims, even those involving large, multi-national corporations.
 In the past, our personal injury lawyers obtained the largest award in Pennsylvania history for claims involving auto defects.
 In this case, our attorneys represented the victim of a rollover accident whose serious injuries resulted from a defective seatbelt design.
 We recovered a jury verdict of $55.3 million for our client.

 What are the Different Types of Product Defects?

 Product defects may occur at any stage of production.
 Therefore, if you are injured by defective products, you can seek compensation from any liable party in the production chain.
-This potentially includes the product’s designer, manufacturer, wholesaler, distributor, seller or repairer.
+This potentially includes the product’s designer, manufacturer, wholesaler, distributor, seller, or repairer.
 Liability in these cases largely depends on the source and nature of the defect involved.
-The three general types of product defects are:

-• Design defects.
+1. Design defects.
 Some products are flawed from the very beginning due to defects in the initial design.
 Manufacturing companies should perform product safety tests to eliminate design defects.
 However, negligence during the planning or testing process can allow defective products into the market.
 For example, the designs of some vehicles include roof supports that are too weak to withstand the weight of the vehicle during a rollover.
 The result of this defect is often catastrophic roof crush injuries.

-• Manufacturing defects.
+2. Manufacturing defects.
 Even if the design of a product is safe, mistakes or negligence during the actual production can cause serious manufacturing defects.
 For example, if a tire manufacturer uses substandard rubber in production, then the resulting tires may be prone to blowouts, increasing the risk of serious motor vehicle accidents, especially at high speeds.

-• Labeling defects.
-A product may be totally safe for its intended use, but may present certain dangers if used improperly.
+3. Labeling defects.
+A product may be totally safe for its intended use but may present certain dangers if used improperly.
 Therefore, manufacturing companies must provide adequate instructions and warning labels on their products to prevent accidental misuse of an item.
 These warnings must include any known injury risks and potential defects.
 For example, medication labels must include information about possible complications, such as the risk of cancer.